mgiulio/smooth-scrolling/article.md

 }
 ```

-stripHash is another helper funtion that we use also to set at script init time the value of the variable pageUrl:
+stripHash is another helper function that we use also to set at script init time the value of the variable pageUrl:

 ```javascript
 var pageUrl = location.hash